imfatant/test/README.md

 16) Almost there!
 You must now obtain the latest ArduPlane, ArduCopter and ArduRover executables, built specifically for the BBBlue's Arm architecture, and place them in the /usr/bin/ardupilot directory.
 Mirko Denecke has them on his site here: http://bbbmini.org/download/blue/.

-    Be sure to set their permissions with `sudo chmod 0755 /usr/bin/ardupilot/ardu*`.
+    Be sure to set their permissions with: `sudo chmod 0755 /usr/bin/ardupilot/ardu*`

     If you find that you need to build them from scratch yourself, do not be intimidated - this is not too difficult.
 Plus it means you'll be able to build your own customized ArduPilot software.